atmmoreira/project.shopping.list/README.md

 </div>

 ## Description
 This is a project to show my profile to companies that have a job position for Frontend Software Developer.
-And show my skills in Javascript, html, css and bootstrap.
+And show my skills in Javascript Vanilla.

 ## Screens Layout
 <div align="center">